-- 1) Location.
-The Mixed Zone should be located as near as possible to the player locker room and media work room. - 2) Branding.
+- Location.
+The Mixed Zone shall be in a suitable location, as determined by ATP, on the player route as close as possible to the player locker room and media work room. - Branding.
 The Mixed Zone shall be branded as stated under the rules for Media Backdrop ("Exhibit A.11").

-Unless reasonably unable to do so, tournaments shall use web filtering technology to restrict access to internet gambling sites in all areas where tournament provided internet access is provided.
+Tournaments are recommended to use web filtering technology to restrict access to internet gambling sites in all areas where tournament provided access is provided.

-See "EXHIBIT S" for full Media Facilities Guidelines.
+See "EXHIBIT R" for full Media Facilities Guidelines.